 The only way any people's culture can survive alongside others is through understanding, tolerance and mutual respect.
 We believe that this comes through education.

-Our documentaries about indigenous peoples offer unique insights into, and understanding of, cultures beyond our own.
+Our documentaries about indigenous peoples, their culture and their knowledge offer unique insights into, and understanding of, cultures beyond our own.
 They are the perfect medium to introduce yourself, your group, your children or your students to cultural education and sensitivity.
 You'll also have the satisfaction of knowing that proceeds contribute to the education of indigenous peoples and help us to fulfill our mission — spreading indigenous education, knowledge and science.

-Peoples of the World: Southeast Asia (2010), explores the changing lives and cultures of the indigenous peoples of Southeast Asia.
+Indigenous Peoples of Southeast Asia (Peoples of the World: Southeast Asia, 2010), explores the changing lives and cultures of the indigenous peoples of Southeast Asia.

 Travel to Southeast Asia to see how ancient indigenous cultures challenge change in the Twenty-first Century.
 Captivating scenes and in-depth narrative take you inside the history, customs and modern lives of the indigenous people of this part of the world.
 Indigenous Peoples of Southeast Asia will leave you re-thinking what you once thought about this region.
 Presented in Full HD (1920x1080p) at 60 fps.

-Peoples of the World: The Maya (2016), explores the history, legacy and modern world of the indigenous Maya peoples.
+Ancient and Modern Mayan Peoples (Peoples of the World: The Maya, 2016), explores the history, legacy and modern world of the indigenous Mayan peoples.

 Our next documentary, Peoples of the World: The Andes is currently in pre-production.
 No release date has yet been announced.